-To assist in determining the Group's ability to continue as a going concern, the Directors have prepared base case 15-month profit and loss and cash flow forecasts for the period July 2022 to September 2023.
-The Directors expect the Group to maintain positive net assets at 30 September 2023.
+To assist in determining the Group's ability to continue as a going concern the Directors have prepared base case 15-month profit and loss and cash flow forecasts for the period July 2023 to September 2024.
+The Directors expect the Group to maintain positive net assets on 30 September 2024.